n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.paypal.md

 # PayPal

-Use the PayPal node to automate work in PayPal, and integrate PayPal with other applications. n8n has built-in support for a wide range of PayPal features, including including creating a batch payout and canceling unclaimed payout items.
+Use the PayPal node to automate work in PayPal, and integrate PayPal with other applications. n8n has built-in support for a wide range of PayPal features, including creating a batch payout and canceling unclaimed payout items.

 On this page, you'll find a list of operations the PayPal node supports and links to more resources.